How To Finance a Car From a Private Seller

 What is a Private-Party Auto Loan?

 A private party auto loan helps a car buyer purchase a vehicle from an individual versus a dealership.
-You can often find private-party loans through credit unions.
+You can often find auto loans through credit unions to buy a vehicle from a private party.

-To qualify for a private party auto loan from a credit union, you must be at least 18 and a credit union member.
-You should be familiar with the requirements for any minimum credit score and income, be able to meet those requirements and provide documentation.
-Also, be aware of the lender's limitations on vehicles they are willing to finance.
+To qualify for an auto loan from a credit union to buy a vehicle from a private party, you must be at least 18 and a credit union member.
+You should be familiar with the minimum credit score and income requirements and be able to meet those requirements and provide documentation.
+Also, be aware of the lender's limitations on the types of vehicles they are willing to finance.
 Limits might include the number of miles or age of the vehicle.

 How Can I Avoid Getting Scammed?

 With the vehicle identification number, use CARFAX to review the car's history and use the National Highway Traffic Safety Administration site to ensure it hasn't been recalled.
 Get the vehicle inspected as well.
-But remember that you don't benefit from state and federal consumer protections (including the new 2024-enacted CARS rule) regarding dealerships.
+But remember that you don't benefit from state and federal consumer protections regarding dealerships.
 Don't say yes to a seller pressuring you to send money by wire or pay a deposit before your private party auto loan is approved.

 The above article is intended to provide generalized financial information designed to educate a broad segment of the public; it does not give personalized financial, tax, investment, legal, or other business and professional advice.
 Before taking any action, you should always seek the assistance of a professional who knows your particular situation when making financial, legal, tax, investment, or any other business and professional decisions that affect you and/or your business.